 The Correct California ADA Parking Signs

-Choosing California Handicap Parking Signs that are fully compliant with the law can seem overwhelming at first.
-At given the many lawsuits triggered by incorrect California handicapped parking signs being used, it is important to know which signs will protect you from lawsuits while making your property conform to required access laws for persons with disabilities.
+Choosing California handicap parking signs that are fully compliant with the law can seem overwhelming at first.
+Given that the many lawsuits triggered by incorrect California handicapped parking signs being used, it is important to know which signs will protect you from lawsuits while making your property conform to required access laws for persons with disabilities.

 The R99C Accessible Parking Only Minimum Fine $250 sign shall be used in on-street and off-street parking facilities to designate stalls for vehicles with a special identification license plate or a distinguishing placard for persons with disabilities.
 The R99(CA) sign in combination with the R99B(CA) plaque; or, R99C(CA) sign, blue pavement markings and International Symbol of Accessibility Marking, are required for enforcement of these parking areas.
 Refer to CVC 22511.7 and 22511.8.